juucustodio/xamarin-docs.pt-br/docs/ios/get-started/hello-ios/hello-ios-quickstart.md

         };
     ```

-22. Salve as alterações e, em seguida, compile o aplicativo escolhendo **compilar > compilar tudo** ou pressionar **⌘ + B**.
-Se o aplicativo for compilado, uma mensagem de êxito aparecerá na parte superior do IDE:
+22. Salve as alterações e, em seguida, construa o aplicativo escolhendo **Build > Build All** ou pressionando + **B**.
+Se o aplicativo for compilado, uma mensagem de sucesso aparecerá na parte superior do IDE:

     ![](hello-ios-quickstart-images/image21.png "A success message will appear at the top of the IDE")